BrunoRochaDev/Vouch-Reputation-System/README.md

 It's important to note that a node's reputation is not an intrinsic property it posesses but rather is contingent to an observer.
 The same node can have wildly different reputation scores when seen through the perspective of nodes with different vouch connections.

 In concrete terms, let's say that Alice vouches for Bob.
 That means that Alice trusts him and is willing to put her own reputation on the line for him.
 If you yourself vouches for Alice but does not know Bob, you can reasonably assume that Bob is somewhat trustworthy based on his relationship with Alice.
 Reversely, Bob would seem untrustworthy to you had you vouched against Alice.
-Things get more complicated however if you were connected to multiple nodes with different opinions on Bob, but the same logic applies.
+Things would be more complicated were you connected to multiple nodes with different opinions on Bob, but the same logic applies.

 Vouching is also a way for a node to make a public statement about some other's reputation while leaving it's own reputation as a collateral.
 That is to say, when a node vouches for some other it is essentially tying it's own reputation with the other's.